m6121/Structure-based-ELN2LOD/README.md

 This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

-In order to reference the GitHub repository, please attribute this as:
+In order to reference this software, please consider the information in the [CITATION.cff](CITATION.cff) file.

-Max Schröder and Frank Krüger.
-“Structure-based Approach to Transfer ELN Protocols into RO-Crates,” https://github.com/m6121/Structure-based-ELN2LOD

 ## Usage